Siege of the Alamo: February 26–27

 Residents of Bexar were able to come into or near the Alamo in the first few days of the siege.
 Seguin's meals had even been delivered by a local, Estaban Pacheco.
 During the first week of the siege over 200 Mexican cannon shots landed in the Alamo plaza.
 The Texians often picked up the cannonballs and reused them.
 Although the Texians had matched Mexican artillery fire, on February 26, Travis ordered the artillery to stop firing to conserve powder and shot.
 Crockett and his men were encouraged to keep shooting, as they rarely missed and thus didn't waste shot.
 Through the early days of the siege, the Texians didn't bother to take cover, as the Mexicans were too far out of their range to cause harm with their muskets; any Mexican soldier who ventured within 200 yd of the Alamo, however, risked death or injury.
-A blue norther blew in that evening and dropped the temperature to 39 degrees F. Neither army was prepared for the cold temperatures.
+A cold wave blew in that evening and dropped the temperature to 39 degrees F. Neither army was prepared for the cold temperatures.
 Several Texians ventured out to gather firewood but returned empty-handed after encountering Mexican skirmishers.
 On the evening of February 26, the Texians burned more huts, these located near the San Luis Potosí Battalion.
 Santa Anna sent Colonel Juan Bringas to engage the Texians, and according to Edmondson, one Texian was killed.

 On February 26, news of the siege finally reached acting governor James W. Robinson, who immediately sent a courier to find Sam Houston.
 Travis's messengers were having small successes.
 Albert Martin had reached Gonzales, the most westerly community of Texians, on February 25, the day after Sutherland and Smith had arrived with Travis's first message.
 As couriers delivered the messages to other settlements, reinforcements assembled in Gonzales, waiting for Fannin to arrive with more troops so they could travel together.
 In Gonzales itself, Robert "Three-Legged Willie" Williamson began a recruitment drive.
 In Bastrop, Edward Burleson began organizing a militia, which likely left for Gonzales on February 27, arriving the following day.